AdobeDocs/campaign.en/help/v8/send/delivery-failures.md

    <td> Mailbox full </td>
    <td> Soft </td>
    <td> 5 </td>
    <td> The mailbox of this user is full and cannot accept more messages.
 This profile will be targeted again until the error count reaches 5.
-After this, the record will be set to Quarantine status and no retry will follow.<br /> This type of error is managed by a clean-up process, the address is set to a valid status after 30 days.<br /> Warning: in order for the address to be automatically removed from the list of quarantined addresses, the Database cleanup technical workflow must be started.<br /> </td>
+After this, the record will be set to Quarantine status and no retry will follow.<br /> This type of error is managed by a clean-up process, the address is set to a valid status after 30 days.<br /> Warning: for the address to be automatically removed from the list of quarantined addresses, the Database cleanup technical workflow must be started.<br /> </td>
   </tr>
   <tr>
    <td> Not connected </td>